zarf-dev/proposals/0048-schema-update-process/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

-New schema versions of the Zarf package config presents the opportunity to improve the experience for package creators and provide a clear timeline for removing deprecated fields.
+New schema versions of the Zarf package config present the opportunity to improve the experience for package creators and provide a clear timeline for removing deprecated fields.
 However, handling multiple schema versions in Zarf presents unique challenges as packages can be created and deployed on different versions of Zarf.
 Zarf should provide users with clear expectations around a schema's lifetime, and provide a simple path for users to upgrade their package definitions.
 Zarf maintainers should have a standardized approach to adopting a new schema in the codebase.